wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 ### Option 2: Configure the Alert to Keep Firing

-You can configure the alert to prevent it from resolving unless the time series starts reporting normally again.
+You can configure the alert so it continues to fire unless the time series starts reporting normally again.

 **Example**